martindurant/rfsspec/README.md

 #### Limitations

-Currently only the methods `cat_ranges`, `cat` and `cat_file` are supported, enough to open a (zonsolidated) zarr dataset for reading.
+Currently only the methods `cat_ranges`, `cat` and `cat_file` are supported, enough to open a (consolidated) zarr dataset for reading.

 #### Implementations